 Capra aegagrus hircus, better known to your average person as the domesticated goat, has been raised for meat and dairy around the world for thousands of years.

-Raising goats for dairy is becoming more popular, but there’s a huge demand for goat meat that is far outstripping supply.
+Raising goats for dairy is becoming more popular, but there’s a huge demand for the meat that is far outstripping supply.

-If you’d like to get in on the meat goat business, read on for some typical facts in this goat farming guide.
+If you’d like to get in on the business, read on for some typical facts in this guide.

 Advantages of Goat Rearing

-Goats have many benefits over other livestock raised for meat.
+This animal has many benefits over other livestock.
 They can eat forage that other animals like cattle won’t touch.

 In fact, if you raise cattle, goats can help add healthier grazing to your pastures.
-Goats can be picky about their food, but they will eat a wide variety of plants.
+They can be picky about their food, but they will eat a wide variety of plants.

-Goats are also smaller and require less space than most other meat animals.
+Goats are also smaller and require less space than most other farm animals.
 They can also grow quickly if you pick the right breed.

-Goat breeds generally come in two varieties — dairy goats and meat goats.
+Goat breeds generally come in two varieties — dairy and meat.

 There are also mixed breed animals or dual-purpose breeds.
 You’ll want to stick to breeds that grow quickly and pack on weight easily.

-Below are the most popular goat breeds for meat if you are wondering how to start a goat farm and be successful at it.
+Below are the most popular breeds if you are wondering how to start a goat farm and be successful at it.